 History

-The first changes in the layout of the medieval Kraków houses brought the beginning of the fourteenth century, when due to the inconvenience of moving to the rear of the parcels, began to massively change the layout of the large halls in the ground floors of buildings.
-The economic development of the city in the second half of the 14th century, associated with favorable economic and political conditions in the time of the peaceful rule of king Casimir the Great, caused an even greater revival of the construction movement.
-Then the codification of the customary building regulations took place (among others in the guild resolution of 1367 the rules for the construction of the border walls were established), which contributed to regulating the process of erecting bourgeois buildings and establishing a standard tenement house, in which the form resulted from its function.
+The first major changes in the spatial layout of medieval houses in Kraków were brought about by the beginning of the 14th century, when, due to the inconvenience of moving to the back of the plots, the layout of large halls in the ground floors of buildings began to be changed in large numbers.
+The economic development of the city in the second half of the 14th century, associated with favorable economic and political conditions during the peaceful reign of King Kazimierz the Great, led to an even greater revival of construction activity.
+At that time, customary building regulations were codified, which contributed to regulating the process of erecting burgher buildings and establishing a standard house, in which the form resulted from its function (among others, in the resolution of 1367, the principles of building boundary walls of tenement houses were developed).
+Moreover, at that time, amenities began to be introduced on a larger scale, such as paved streets in front of the most important lines of the buildings or the first waterworks providing access to clean water.

 Architecture